cysouw/diathesis/text/c01_introduction.md

  \a.
 Ich habe es auf ihn abgesehen. (see [@sec:prepositions-nominative-es-preposition])
  \b.
 Wir haben es gut. (see [@sec:adverbials-accusative-es])

+### Adjuncts

+=> [TODO] different kinds of zeros?
+Obligatorily absent (i.e. impossible to express) vs. optionally absent (not expressed in a certain contexts).
+In most diatheses that involve absence (i.e. zeros), the whole point is that there is an alternation between absence and presence of a lexical role (e.g. in all drop and addition diatheses).
+The problematic cases are differences like passive vs. anticausative, which by definition are distinguished by possibility vs. impossibility for the agent to be expressed.
+This difference is highly volatile (i.e. it often differs from lexeme to lexeme whether it is possible or just dispreferred for an agent to be expressed), and I have to definitive solution how to principally deal with this difference.

 ## Voice

 ### Form